<span class="vcard">Rebecca Ingber</span>

 Member, Board of Editors

-Rebecca Ingber (BlueskyLinkedInX) is a Professor of Law at Cardozo Law School and a Crane Fellow in Law and Public Policy at the Princeton School of Public and International Affairs.
+Rebecca Ingber (BlueskyLinkedInX) is a Professor of Law at Cardozo Law School, Co-Director of the Floersheimer Center for Constitutional Democracy, and a senior fellow at the Reiss Center on Law and Security at NYU School of Law.
 She is an expert in international law, national security, foreign relations law, and the constitutional separation of powers.
-She is also a senior fellow at the Reiss Center on Law and Security at NYU School of Law.
 From 2021 to 2023, Ingber served as the Counselor on International Law in the Office of the Legal Adviser at the U.S. Department of State.

 Ingber received her BA from Yale University, her JD from Harvard Law School, and she clerked for Judge Robert P. Patterson, Jr., of the Southern District of New York.
 Her work has been published in the Yale Law Journal, the Virginia Law Review, and the American Journal of International Law, among others, and she has written for general audiences in legal blogs such as Just Security and Lawfare, and publications such as the Washington Post and the Atlantic.
 Ingber joined the Cardozo faculty in 2020 from BU Law, where she received the Dean’s Award for Scholarship.
 She was also a co-recipient of the inaugural Mike Lewis Prize for National Security Law Scholarship for her article, “Co-Belligerency” (2017).